 The Deputy Director of Finance spoke to the circulated report detailing the NHS Highland financial position as at end Month 6, advising the Year-to-Date (YTD) Revenue over spend amounted to £42.418m, with the forecast overspend set to increase to £51.98m as at 31 March 2025 assuming those cost reductions/improvements identified through value and efficiency workstreams would be achieved and further action would be taken to deliver a break even position for Adult Social Care.
-The brokerage limit set by Scottish Government was £23.58m.
+The deterioration in forecast from the previous month was due to a reduced allocation notification for MDT funding.
+The brokerage limit set by Scottish Government was £28m.
 The circulated report further outlined planned versus actual financial performance to date as well as the underlying data relating to Summary Funding and Expenditure, noting the relevant Key Risks and Mitigations.
-It was noted £4.509m of funding had been received in Month 6 and there had been no funding received in relation to the 2024/2025 pay award to date.
+It was noted £4.509m of funding had been received in Month 6 and there had been no funding received in relation to the 2024/2025 pay award to date but was anticipated.
 Specific detailed updates were also provided for the Highland Health and Social Care Partnership area; Adult Social Care; Acute Services; Support Services; Argyll & Bute; the Cost Reduction/Improvement activity position; the position relating to Value and Efficiency activity, including mitigating slippage and associated Dashboard position as of September 2024; Supplementary Staffing; Subjective Analysis; and Capital Spend.
 The report also provided an indication of the timetable relating to the submission of the NHS Highland Financial Plan for 2025/26-2027/28.
 The circulated report proposed the Committee take Limited Assurance.